sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-07-30-gsoc-25-diwangshu-week08.md

 ## Challenges & How I Overcame Them

-- **Challenge 01:** Working with vanilla JavaScripts is really time-consuming.
-Although my fundamentals about this language is getting stronger, I still find it challenging to make dynamic UI components using it.
+- **Challenge 01:** Working with vanilla JavaScript is really time-consuming.
+Although my fundamentals about this language are getting stronger, I still find it challenging to make dynamic UI components using it.

   **Solution :** I am using existing CSS styling to make the UI components a little bit faster.

 - **Challenge 02:** The 'reflection' widget block comes in the project code.
-So, the LLM also describes the block in the algorithm which is not needed.
+So, the LLM also describes the block in the algorithm that is not needed.

   **Solution :** I have not figured out a solution for this yet.
 I am thinking of using a regex to remove the block from the code before sending it to the LLM.
 ---